 Skip to main content

-Encouraging girls into GCSE computer science - remote - short course
+Encouraging girls into GCSE computer science - short course

 CP440 Live remote training course

-Explore the big picture with the current Gender imbalance in GSCE computer science between girls and boys.
-Be part of discussions around reasons for this gap, including, lack of role models, unconscious bias, and a non-inclusive curriculum amongst others.
+Explore the big picture with the current gender imbalance in GCSE computer science between girls and boys.
+Forming part of the I Belong programme, you’ll explore reasons for this gap, including, lack of role models, unconscious bias, and a non-inclusive curriculum amongst others.
 Consider different strategies inside and outside of the classroom to support the narrowing of the gap before finally planning effective interventions in KS3 to improve the uptake in your own school.

 Skip to course booking

-There is a gender imbalance in computing that needs addressed:
+There is a gender imbalance in computing that needs to be addressed.
+Girls are under-represented in GCSE / A Level computer science:

-There needs to be strategies inside and outside of the classroom to support.
-An overview of the current challenges in computing with a specific focus on gender balance.
-The course covers the current research and explores existing barriers on gender balance.
-Exploring curriculum design and specific in class strategies schools can implement and embed in raising the engagement and uptake of Computer Science for all
+Strategies need to be adopted inside and outside of the classroom to support girls into computer science.
+This course provides an overview of the current challenges in computing with a specific focus on gender balance, covering current research and existing barriers.
+Participants will explore curriculum design and specific in-class strategies schools can implement and embed in raising the engagement and uptake of computer science for all.

 Who is it for?